- Docs Home

 - wait_timeout, controls the non-interactive idle timeout for the connection to Java applications.
 Since TiDB v5.4, the default value of

-, which means the timeout is unlimited. - interactive_timeout, controls the interactive idle timeout for the connection to Java applications.
+wait_timeoutis28800seconds, which is 8 hours.
+For TiDB versions earlier than v5.4, the default value is0, which means the timeout is unlimited. - interactive_timeout, controls the interactive idle timeout for the connection to Java applications.
 The value is

-by default. - max_execution_time, controls the timeout for SQL execution in the connection.
+8 hoursby default. - max_execution_time, controls the timeout for SQL execution in the connection.
 The value is

-by default, which allows the connection to be infinitely busy, that is, an SQL statement is executed for an infinitely long time.
+0by default, which allows the connection to be infinitely busy, that is, an SQL statement is executed for an infinitely long time.

 However, in a real production environment, idle connections and indefinitely executing SQL statements have a negative effect on both the database and the application.
 You can avoid idle connections and indefinitely executing SQL statements by configuring these two session-level variables in your application's connection string.
 For example, set the following: